cloudengio/go.pkgs/cmdutil/flags/README.md

 flag. <default-value> may be left empty, but <name> and <usage> must be supplied.
 All fields can be quoted if they need to contain a comma.

+Default values may contain shell variables as per os.ExpandEnv.
+So
+$HOME/.configdir may be used for example.

 ### Func RegisterFlagsInStruct
 ```go
 func RegisterFlagsInStruct(fs *flag.FlagSet, tag string, structWithFlags interface{}, valueDefaults map[string]interface{}, usageDefaults map[string]string) error